Framewrk’s MVP Launch

 Framewrk needed to go back-to-basics to unlock its own potential: it needed user personas.

-As a team with little direct business experience, we used AI to quickly create proto-personas of a beginner entrepreneur and a veteran founder.
+There was a lot of data between Framewrk’s research and our own user interviews, but we knew business maturity was the key factor.
+We used AI to create proto-personas of a beginner entrepreneur and a veteran founder, which allowed us to quickly contextualize and identify further trends in the data.
 Interview data and Framewrk’s original user research was then synthesized into two fleshed out personas.

 Better User Research